 It was like we'd stepped into the setting of a Brothers Grimm fairytale.

 Families holding hands walked through a street of wooden chalets, selling wooden toys and serving waffles on wooden chairs.
 One, the Grizzly House, fed us a fondue trio.
 We dipped bread into rich cheese, sizzling buffalo and wild boar into garlic, and fresh fruit into a melted chocolate pot.

 If we felt too warm by the cackling fires or needed to walk off a stodgy feast, a trip up to Sulphur Mountain was just a short walk away.
 The Banff Gondola took us up.
 Up where all loose their breathe, but not because the air is thin.

-I've tried many a time to describe British Columbia's beauty.
+I've tried many a time to describe Alberta's beauty.
 But there just aren't the words.
 Striking?
 But so much so that you can not move.
 Overwhelming?
 Yes but in the greatest of scales that makes you feel oh so small.
 So naturally beautiful that words are at a loss?
 Well yes, yes I suppose that's it.

 You just have to see it.
 And try as I might I captured every angle of mountainous shards and brushed carpet woodland but still could not quite capture its allure.
 It made me emotional.
 It made me feel grounded.
 It made me want to protect it yet I was intimidated by its sheer magnitude.
 I realised that once experienced, this longing, no lust, for Banff doesn't go away.
 It's intoxicating.

 Drunk on fresh air and a fresh mind, The Banff Upper Hot Springs soothed aching muscles in a 39°C pool, and that was before a deep tissue massage.
 I don't think my niggling conscience has ever been so silent.